tobiasziegler/dmid-v0/README.md

 * Added a menu for links to social media accounts that appears as a primary sidebar widget.
 * Updated the Hybrid Core framework to stable version 2.0.4.
-* Updated third-party libraries and assets - Modernizr to 2.8.3 and Genericons to 3.2.
+* Updated third-party libraries and assets - Normalize.css to 3.0.2, Modernizr to 2.8.3 and Genericons to 3.2.

 ### 0.2.0